 The barriers to entry of the aluminum baseball bat industry are very high.
 You would have to spend a lot of money on research and development to figure out how to differentiate your product in a saturated market, purchase a bunch of raw materials to manufacture the bats, and build expensive facilities and machines to actually produce them.

 The number of suppliers or competitors in your market directly affects your company’s ability to control prices.
-When there are only a few suppliers in your industry, each supplier holds a ton of pricing power because if a consumer doesn’t accept your prices, you and your fellow suppliers can easily find someone else who will.
+When there's little to no competition, suppliers hold the pricing power.
+If a consumer doesn’t accept your prices, you and your fellow suppliers can easily find someone else who will.

-With 11 major suppliers in a massively popular industry -- and five or less brands competing in each segment of the market -- the suppliers hold a lot of pricing power.
+With 11 major suppliers in a massively popular industry — and five or less brands competing in each segment of the market — the suppliers hold a lot of pricing power.
 Almost every baseball player, from little league to college, needs an aluminum baseball bat to train and compete, so they’re very dependent on these suppliers, which gives them even more pricing power.

 The number of customers in your industry directly affects their ability to control prices.
 If there are only a few customers in your industry, they hold most of the power.

-Every single baseball player, from little league to college, needs an aluminum baseball to train and compete, so each supplier in the aluminum baseball bat industry has a huge potential customer base to market and sell to.
-Since there are such few suppliers and so many customers in this market, the customers don’t hold enough power to drive the prices down.
+Every single baseball player needs an aluminum baseball to train and compete, so each supplier in the aluminum baseball bat industry has a huge potential customer base to market and sell to.
+Since there are few suppliers and so many customers in this market, the customers don’t hold enough power to drive the prices down.

 If your product has cheaper or superior substitutes, you not only have to compete with other players in your industry, but you also have to compete with businesses in other industries

 If your product doesn’t have cheaper or superior substitutes, though, the businesses who produce these substitutes don’t pose as much of a threat to you or your direct competitors.
 This low multi-market competition might only drop your prices and profits slightly.

-Instead of buying aluminum baseball bats, players could buy wood bats from suppliers who only manufacture wood bats, like Baum Bats, Old Hickory, and Sam Bat.
+Instead of buying aluminum baseball bats, players could buy bats from suppliers who only manufacture wood bats, like Baum Bats, Old Hickory, and Sam Bat.
 But the odds of this happening are extremely low.
 Even though individual wood bats cost less than individual aluminum bats, wood bats break much more frequently.

 Additionally, wood bat manufacturers make the most money by focusing on a specific market of baseball players who only use wood bats, like professional baseball players, summer college league players, and top-flight travel baseball players.
 In sum, there’s a low threat of substitutes in this industry.